piusnig/goblazer/README.md

-Certainly!
-Here’s the updated `README.md` for the `goblazer` project, incorporating the information about using shortcuts in the command-line tool:

----

 # **GoBlazer**

 **GoBlazer** is an open-source command-line tool designed to simplify and automate the management of Terraform configurations and application deployments across multiple environments, including local, development, and production.
 With a focus on modularity, flexibility, and extensibility, GoBlazer allows users to tailor infrastructure and deployment processes to their specific needs, making it an ideal tool for both individual developers and teams.